The Emperor Tarot Card Meaning

 Is The Emperor a yes or no card?

-What does The Emperor symbolise?
+What does The Emperor reversed mean?